-In response to this RFP, each Applicant that is invited to make a full proposal will be required to submit a proposal organized into the sections as outlined below.
+In response to this RFP, each bidder is required to submit a proposal organized into the sections as outline below.

 The information required for the full proposal builds off the submission in the Eligibility Screening Phase.
 Applicants are encouraged to read each section carefully for additional information required in this phase and to further elaborate on previous answers.
 Applicants shall also respond to any questions posed in the invitation for a full proposal.
-The full proposal requests information regarding the specific project phase of the Universal Service Plan for which the Applicant is requesting funding and additional information related to other design and process concerns per Act 71.
+The full proposal also requests information the specific phase of the Universal Service Plan Project for which the

+Applicant is requesting funding and additional information related to other design and process concerns per Act 71.